magpie-ea/magpie-v3-docs/docs/00_getting_started/04_basics.md

 Such a screen could display instructions on how to participate, or present an actual trial task to the participant.
 Usually you will realize one trial per screen.

-A screen may consist of one or more slides that simplify dynamic presentation of the task.
+A screen may consist of one or more slides.
+Slides simplify dynamic presentation of more intricate tasks.
-Slides are displayed sequentially, giving experimenters the opportunity to display fixation points, or enforce pauses between stimulus and response.
+They are also displayed sequentially, giving experimenters the opportunity to display fixation points, or enforce pauses between stimulus and response.

-Any time during a screen, you can directly save a data row which will be sent to the _magpie server when the experiment is completed.
+Anytime during a screen, you can directly save a data row which will be sent to the _magpie server when the experiment is completed.
-To make collecting measurements across slides easier, you can also gradually accumulate data in a `measurements` object (think text that the participant entered, a choice between different items, or the response time taken to accomplish the task).
+To make collecting measurements across slides easier, you can also gradually accumulate data in a per-screen `measurements` object
+(think text that the participant entered, a choice between different items, or the response time taken to accomplish the task).
 Once the trial is completed you can simply save all measurements in one go.

-Screens also allows validating the measured observations, e.g. to make sure entered text has a certain character length.
+Screens also allow validating the measured observations, for example to make sure entered text has a certain character length.

-To ease the realization of experiments, there are many pre-built screens ready for usage allowing the quick assembly of simple experiments.
+To ease the realization of experiments, there are many pre-built screen components ready for usage, allowing the quick assembly of simple experiments.

 ## _magpie facilities
-A _magpie experiment is basically an HTML file with an extended collection of HTML elements available.
+A _magpie experiment is [a Vue.js component tree](/00_getting_started/03_vue_js/), which is basically an HTML file with an extended collection of HTML elements available, along with some management logic in JavaScript.

 ### Experiment
 The root component will always be `App.vue` in your project `src` directory.
-The top-most component in your `App.vue` should be an [`<Experiment>`](https://magpie-reference.netlify.app/#experiment) element, provided by _magpie, which initializes _magpie and makes sure you can use all _magpie functionality in your experiment.
+The top-most component in your `App.vue` should be an [`<Experiment>`](https://magpie-reference.netlify.app/#experiment) element, which initializes _magpie and makes sure you can use all _magpie functionality in your experiment.

 ### Screens
 Below the Experiment element, you define your screens.
 You can use the built-in screens